-The Welch Health Education Building, completed in 1997, provides state-of-the-art space for Nursing, Respiratory Therapy and Physical Education Program classrooms and laboratories, a multi-purpose room, a dance/aerobics studio, and a fitness center.
+The Welch Health Education Building, completed in 1997, provides instructional space for Nursing, Respiratory Therapy and Physical Education Program classrooms and laboratories, a multi-purpose room, a dance/aerobics studio, and a fitness center.
+Renovation and new construction to this building is the top capital outlay project for the College.